 tournament organizers with the details of their travel arrangements at least 14

-Vegas, Nevada hotel, meals, transfers, gratuities, taxes, entertainment or
+hotel, meals, transfers, gratuities, taxes, entertainment or other expenses.

-although event organizers must be advised of substitutions no less than two
+Event Organizer must be advised of substitutions no less than two weeks in

 Same as for the regional Golf Challenge Events.

-tournament should they wish.
-The competition is deemed closed when the Grand
+Finale golf tournament should they wish.
+The competition is deemed closed when the

 Grand Finale Awards: